 Notes: Eloise Butler had catalogued Moneywort in her plant index as present in the Garden area although the date is uncertain but in 1917 she noted moving 3 plants.
 Martha Crone planted it in 1933, '46, '47, and '48 and it was listed on her 1951 inventory of plants in the Garden at that time.
 The plant is not native to the United States, but introduced.
 In Minnesota it is reported in counties bordering the St. Croix River and then south along the Mississippi.
 It is potentially invasive and listed as a noxious weed by several states.
 In North America is is found in the eastern half of the continent and also on the west coast.
 Medicinal properties were inferred to this plant in early Herbals.

-Medicinal use: The whole herb was used, fresh or dried and the plant was considered on the best possible 'wound-worts'.
+Medicinal use: The whole herb was used, fresh or dried and the plant was considered one of the best possible 'wound-worts'.
 Culpeper (Ref.#4b) writes in The English Physician: "Moneywort is singular good to stay all fluxes in man or woman, whether they be lasks, bloody-fluxes, the flowing of women's courses, bleeding inwardly or outwardly, and the weakness of the stomach that is given to casting. ...
 It is exceeding good for wounds, either fresh or green, to heal them speedily and for all ulcers that are of a spreading nature. ...
 The decoction of the green herb, in wine, or water, drank, or used to the outward place, to wash or bathe them, or to have tents dipped therein and put into them, are effectual."

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.